 High-risk drivers include those who have two or more traffic violations, at-fault accidents, DUIs, poor credit scores or no prior car insurance coverage.

 We have created this guide to make your search for car insurance for high-risk drivers hassle-free.
-It provides details on how auto insurance rates change based on infractions like speeding tickets, at-fault accidents and DUI convictions.
-It also reveals the cheapest car insurance companies for high-risk drivers based on driving profiles in Missouri.
+It provides details on how auto insurance rates change based on infractions like speeding tickets, at-fault accidents and DUI.
+It also reveals the cheapest car insurance companies for high-risk drivers based on driving profile in Missouri.

 Who is a high-risk driver in Missouri?

-Drivers of all age groups, those with or without experience, can be categorized as high-risk drivers by car insurance companies in Missouri if they have minor violations like speeding tickets or major violations like DUI convictions or lapses in insurance coverage.
+Drivers of all age groups, those with or without experience, can be categorized as high-risk drivers by car insurance companies in Missouri if they have minor violations like speeding tickets or major violations like DUI conviction or a lapse in insurance coverage.

 Car insurance rates for high-risk drivers by driving profile in Missouri